TACC-Cloud/tapis-cli/TESTING.md

 ## Apps

 04-10-2019 | Boolean search options are functional.
 Search arguments where there are a restricted set of choices are now indicated in the help.
+Note that Search on date fields is not supported.
 The preferred modifier for each argument is now highlighted.
-See below:
+See example below:

 ```shell
 $ tapis apps search -h